 Regular maintenance is the best defense.
-Similar to brushing your teeth, you need to remove the accumulated debris your PC generates from chewing on data all day long.
+Similar to organizing a warehouse, you need to remove the accumulated debris your PC generates from chewing on data all day long.

 There are several ways to go about this, which are best accomplished through the use of three separate programs below.
 Each of these will restore wasted file space and generally improve the speed of your machine.
+It willstop your hard drive from working like crazed Minions.
 There is a fourth tool included for new PC owners, too.

 - CCleaner, a lovely freeware gem that will help speed up your Windows PC.
 It removes unused files as well as optimizing the Windows Registry.
 It cleans up the temporary file caches of both Internet Explorer and Firefox, removes temporary Windows files, old logs and even saved crash data.
 All of these items can take up hundreds of megabytes of space that many users are unaware of.
 Most annoying is the fact that Windows does nothing to ‘clean up’ these types of files, so they tend to accumulate over time and reduce hard drive space considerably in some cases.
 As well, cleaning the Windows Registry (backing it up first is a must) will speed up the boot times of your computer as junk entries are no longer dragging out the Windows load process.

 - Duplicate Cleaner 1.2 will scan your hard drive for duplicate files.
 Many times, users will often unknowingly have multiple copies of data on their systems that are NOT backups, but simply files that were duplicated by accident.
 Dragging and dropping folders can sometimes result in copying large numbers of files by mistake – not realizing it can mean those copies sit there unnoticed and wasting space.